 Is your organisation future-fit..?

-The traditional way of running organisations has run out of time.
+The traditional way of running organisations is out of time.

 Literally.

-But as technology, globalisation, and demographic shifts fuelled the pace, complexity, and unpredictability of change, the available time for each cycle of the above got shorter.
+But as technology, globalisation, and demographic shifts fuelled the pace, complexity, and unpredictability of change, the available time for all of the above got shorter…

-Eventually, it was so short that by the time plans were rolled out, the world had moved on, rendering the plans obsolete.
+Eventually, by the time plans were ready to be rolled out, the world had moved on — rendering the plans obsolete.

-The old ways had run out of time.
+The old legacy ways of being, seeing, doing, and thinking had run out of time.

-The new strategic imperative for top executives is to create a future-fit culture where sense making, decision making & action taking are ever more tightly coupled, rapidly and repeatedly iterated, deeply embedded, and widely distributed throughout the organisation.
+Senior executives must be able to create a future-fit organisational culture in which sense making, decision making, and action taking are ever more tightly coupled, rapidly and repeatedly iterated, deeply embedded, and widely distributed throughout the organisation.

 Not all senior executives have yet realised that this is their main role and primary responsibility.